esl-epfl/x-heep/README.md

 # Adding external IPs

-This repository relies on [vendor](https://opentitan.org/book/util/doc/vendor.html) to add new IPs.
-In the ./util folder, the vendor.py scripts implements what is describeb above.
+This repository relies on [Vendor](https://opentitan.org/book/util/doc/vendor.html) to add new IPs.
+The `vendor.py` script in the [`./util`](./util/) folder implements what is describeb above, while [this](./ExternalDevices.md) file contains additional information on how to connect external devices to the system.

 # Compiling with Makefile